elgentos/magento2-lightspeed/README.md

 </page>
 ```

-After that all default lightspeed feedback can go into `layout/default_lightspeed.xml`
+After that all default lighthouse feedback can go into `layout/default_lightspeed.xml`

 `app/design/frontend/your/theme/Magento_Theme/layout/default.xml`
 ```xml